 After a couple of hours of calculating and re-calculating, the car's navigation system got confused and gave up, and we were completely, unutterably, God-forgottenly LOST in some uncharted part of the Great Southern Land..

 At one point in our journey a jet fighter roared over our head, and we figured that we had somehow strayed into a war zone that we didn't know existed in our peaceful part of the world.

-We stopped and asked at a McDonalds.
-A polite school boy gave us new directions.
+We stopped and a polite school boy gave us new directions.
 And within 30 minutes we got lost again.
 Etc. I'm sure you get my drift.